 The display cabinets on the balcony hosted a who's who gallery of past guests.
 Sending photos home, some of our family assumed that the famous guests were there at the same time as us.
 Unfortunately, I have to say that nobody famous was around when we were there, or at least if they were, we didn't recognize them!

-We visited the lounge twice during our stay to make use of drinks vouchers we had been given.
+We visited the lounge twice during our stay to make use of the drinks' vouchers we had been given.
 It was located in a glass extension to the rear of the hotel, behind the main staircase and with views overlooking the River Amstel.
 The room was well lit with natural light and an impressive chandelier in the middle.
-The carpet was in a blue pattern, matching the blue sofas in the middle of the room with low tables as well as some of the other chairs around higher tables.
+The carpet was a blue pattern, matching the blue sofas in the middle of the room with low tables as well as some of the other chairs around higher tables.
 Other chairs were upholstered in a deep red or cream.
-There were large drop down cream blinds at the windows.
-Tables were along by the windows and there was a long table at the end of the room.
+There were large drop-down cream blinds at the windows.
+Tables were arranged by the windows and there was a long table at the end of the room.
 Along the wall of the main hotel, there was a display counter showcasing cakes.
 The atmosphere was calm and relaxed.
 In the afternoon we noticed some guests taking tea in the lounge.

 According to the hotel magazine, Hotel Amstel has had a Health and Fitness Club since 1993.
 We used these leisure facilities twice during our stay, once in the late afternoon and once mid-morning.
-Leaving the lift on the lower floor we came upon an unmanned desk at the entrance to the leisure club.
+Leaving the lift on the lower floor we saw an unmanned desk at the entrance to the leisure club.
 It was a case of finding our own way around.

-The first area we walked into was the main pool area, which ran parallel with an outside river terrace, lined with hooded sunbeds.
-To our left, there was an alcove with refreshments.
+The first area we walked into was the main pool area, which ran parallel to an outside river terrace, lined with hooded sunbeds.
+On our left, there was an alcove with refreshments.
 To our right, three alcoves each had two sunbeds and a table.
 Beyond these, in the far corner, there was a bank of lockers.
 Access to changing rooms and the spa area was further to the left.
 In front of us, there were sofas, a low table, a television, and magazines.
 Beyond this, was a table by the window with chairs and access in the corner to the gym.